nagasamudramkarthik/Secure-Data-in-transit-and-Data-at-Rest/README.md

         ```
         Make sure that LUKS passphrase key is securely stored in hashiCorp vault.
   4.  **HashiCorp Vault setup**
-      Refer to the official HashiCorp Vault Kubernetes Minikube tutorial to deploy a Vault instance within your Minikube cluster
+      Refer to the official HashiCorp Vault Kubernetes Minikube tutorial to deploy a Vault instance within your Minikube cluster and makesure to install it in a namespace
+     called dencrypt

   5. **Project setup**
      1. **first create namespace in which we run the whole project**